yqlbu/hikariai-web/web/content/blog/24-Use-Packer-Like-a-Pro.md

 #### Help Menu

-Check out the help menu with the `-h` option for more information:
+Check out the help menu with the `-h|--help` option for more information:

 ```bash
 ./bake -h